Chigwell School

-Chigwell School is a co-educational independent boarding and day school in the English public school tradition located in Chigwell, in the Epping Forest district of Essex.
-It consists of a pre-prep (ages 4–7), Junior School (ages 7–11), Senior School (ages 11–16) and sixth form.
+Chigwell School is a co-educational independent boarding and day school.
+It is a private school in Chigwell, in the Epping Forest district of Essex.
+It consists of a Pre Prep (ages 4–7), Prep School (ages 7–11), Senior School (ages 11–16) and Sixth Form.
 A pre-preparatory department for children aged 4–7 was constructed starting for the 2013–14 academic year.